Liver Cancer: Radiation Therapy

 You can usually get external radiation therapy as an outpatient in a hospital or a clinic.
 Most types of external radiation are given 5 days a week for several weeks.
 Because SBRT focuses higher doses of radiation at the tumor, it is typically given over one to a few days.

-For this technique, a doctor called an interventional radiologist puts a long, thin tube (catheter) into an artery in your groin.
-He or she watches it on X-rays as he or she threads it up into the artery in your liver (hepatic artery).
-Then he or she injects tiny radioactive beads into the artery.
-The beads go into the liver near tumors.
+For this technique, a doctor called an interventional radiologist puts a long, thin, flexible tube (catheter) into an artery in your groin.
+He or she watches it on X-rays as it's threaded it up into the artery in your liver (hepatic artery).
+Then the doctor injects tiny radioactive beads into the artery.
+The beads go into the liver near tumors and get stuck in the small arteries there.
 The beads give off small amounts of radiation that travel only a short distance.

 Preparing for external radiation